CBS Logo

 • Both ADA and NAb must be evaluated through a tiered, validated strategy, as they answer different questions about exposure, efficacy, and program risk.

 • Reliable data require strong analytics across bioanalysis and CMC.
-Sensitive ligand-binding assays, cell-based NAb formats, advanced biophysical characterization, and quality-controlled reagents are essential to detect ADA accurately and understand their mechanistic impact.
+Sensitive ligand-binding assays, cell-based NAb formats supported by robust NAb assay development and NAb assay validation, advanced biophysical characterization, and quality-controlled reagents

 • CMC quality directly shapes immunogenicity risk.
 Aggregation, PTMs, glycan drift, impurities, and formulation stability influence ADA formation.
 Integrating CMC, PK/PD, biomarkers, and modeling enables meaningful ADA interpretation and reduces the likelihood of regulatory delays.